 We provide consultancy for practitioners, within and beyond the Music Therapy profession, keen to learn from the experience of Music as Therapy International when planning and undertaking development work overseas.
 We are also pleased to support music therapists who have been called upon to share their skills here in the UK.

 Typically, these initiatives are being undertaken by individual therapists who are leading projects using music therapy in places where it is not widely available (e.g. developing and transitional countries).
 They know the need for music therapy is there and often have varying levels of support from small charities with wider aims, church groups, schools, rotary clubs, etc. People usually get in touch with us because, despite this support, they need more focused help to plan and implement an effective music therapy project.
 We offer full or half day consultancy, or ad hoc or regular supervision.

 For example, music therapist Tsvia Horesh received consultancy from us to help her devise and deliver a skill sharing project in Myanmar in 2012.
 We helped Tsvia plan a project which resulted in her training 20 staff working in 9 different special schools in Yangon.
-Tsvia has since returned four times to offer support and further training and she has a further visit planned for 2017.
+Tsvia has since returned four times to offer support and further training.

 We also provide consultancy in the UK, helping music therapists share their skills with other practitioners and care staff, and to strengthen their practice.